 “Gruveo embeds have graduated from closed beta 5 months ago.
 Over this period, we have accumulated a great deal of feedback and seen the embeds used in a variety of use cases and verticals, from consulting to scientific research to telehealth,” a Gruveo blog post said.
 “Today, we are acting on your feedback to make the embeds even better.”

 Gruveo also allows for embedded conversations.
 The new interface deemphasizes Gruveo’s branding in favor of a subtle “Powered by Gruveo” link in the bottom right-hand corner.
 The company has also introduced a semi-transparent control bar that saves screen space, as well as contrasting with the page’s white background.
+Learn more about Gruveo at Kohl’s where you can get their Flash Sale – 20% off with this Kohl’s coupon to save on purchases.

 The chat is hidden, requiring the user to click a control bar button to use it.